 The Bruins made the playoffs for the fifth straight year in 2021, drawing the Washington Capitals in round 1, who they would go on to beat over 5 games, losing only the opener.
 They then met the Islanders in round 2 and got off to a great start, claiming an early 2-1 lead, unfortunately the wheels fell off and they lost the next 3 games straight.

-If you are a fan of the Boston Bruins, then you know that the only thing that matters right now is how they are expected to perform in the 2021-22 season.
-Do the Boston Bruins have the star power to make it all the way to the playoffs and finals in 2022?
+If you are a fan of the Boston Bruins, then you know that the only thing that matters right now is how they are expected to perform in the 2022-23 season.
+Do the Boston Bruins have the star power to make it all the way to the playoffs and win the Stanley Cup in 2023?

 Still got some burning questions about the Boston Bruins?
 Well, we have answered some of the most common questions people have, hopefully, you will find the answer you are looking for below!